 The following are examples of different speech structures:

-- Chronological: The key points are presented in chronological order, beginning with the oldest event and proceeding to the present or, where applicable, the future.
+- Chronological: Present the key points in chronological order, beginning with the oldest event and proceeding to the present or, where applicable, the future.
 This structure is useful when discussing, for example, the history of a company or the evolution of a product.

-- Sequential: The key points are presented in the order in which they must be accomplished.
+- Sequential: Present the key points in the order in which they must be accomplished.
 This structure is useful when discussing the different steps in a project or undertaking.

-- Pros and Cons: Arguments in favour of, or against, a proposition are presented.
+- Pros and Cons: Present the arguments in favour of, or against, a proposition.
 This structure is useful when a decision has to be made and there are different options.

-- Climax: The key points are presented in order from least important to most important.
+- Climax: Present the key points in order from least important to most important.
 This structure is useful when trying to persuade the audience to do something.
 The speaker’s argument builds in intensity to the final point.

-- Headline: The key points are presented in order from most important to least important.
+- Headline: Present the key points in order from most important to least important.
 Like the Climax structure, the Headline structure is useful when trying to persuade the audience to do something.
 The difference is that the Headline structure is better when you have little time to present or are presenting to busy people with a short attention span.
 In such cases, you don’t want to bury the lede.

 Whatever your speech or presentation, make sure that you structure your ideas in the most effective way possible given your subject, your audience and your objective.
 Throwing random ideas together in a haphazard manner is not an option.